Overview of Paget’s Disease

 - Misshapen bones.

-- Arthritis in the joints near the affected bones.
+- Inflammation and arthritis in the joints close to the affected bones.

 Who Gets Paget’s Disease?

 - Age.
-Paget’s disease is uncommon in people under age 40 and grows more common as you age.
+Paget’s disease is uncommon in people under age 40, and the chance of developing the disease increases as you age.

 - Anglo-Saxon descent.
-Paget’s disease is more common in certain geographical areas including England, the United States, Australia, New Zealand, and Western Europe.
-It is not common in Scandinavia, China, Japan, or India.
+Paget’s disease is more common in certain geographical areas, including North America, Australia, New Zealand, and Europe in people of Anglo-Saxon descent.
+It is not common in Asia, Africa, and Scandinavia.

 - Family history.
-Paget’s disease tends to occur in families.
+Paget’s disease commonly occurs in families.

-Also, men are more likely than women to have the disease.
+Studies show that men may be slightly more likely than women to have the disease.

 Symptoms of Paget’s Disease

 You may not know you have Paget’s disease because many people with the disease do not have symptoms.
-Sometimes the symptoms are mistaken for arthritis or other disorders.
-In other cases, complications of the disease may cause the symptoms.
+However, fractures or misshapen bones can develop and cause pain.
+Sometimes, this bone pain, which is the most common symptom of the disease, is mistaken for arthritis or other disorders.
+Generally, symptoms develop slowly, and the disease does not spread to normal bones.

 - Increase in head size.